Have you ever thought that a ship and boat aren’t the same things?

-To be honest, this isn’t the easiest question to answer.
+This isn’t the easiest question to answer.
 But hopefully, our guidelines below will be able to help you.

 How Are Ship And Boat Defined?

 Conversely, a ship is defined as a “large seagoing vessel.”
-The second definition ofa ship is a sailing vessel that has a bowsprit, as well as usually 3 masts, each composed of a topgallant mast, a topmast, and a lower mast.Finally, a ship is defined as a boat, especially one propelled by sail or power.
+The second definition of a ship is a sailing vessel with a bowsprit and usually three masts, each composed of a topgallant mast, a topmast, and a lower mast.
+Finally, a ship is a boat, especially one propelled by sail or power.

 Not too difficult, right?
-A large vessel is a ship and a small vessel is a boat.
+A large vessel is a ship, and a small vessel is a boat.

-It isn’t as easy as it may seem though.
+It isn’t as easy as it may seem, though.

 The Navy Institute’s opinion

-A common definition of boats and ships is that “you can put a boat onto a ship, but no a ship on a boat.”
+A common definition of boats and ships is that “you can put a boat onto a ship, but not a ship on a boat.”
 The US Naval Institute shares this approach as well.
-This is actually more or less precise since, as mentioned above, the Merriam-Webster dictionary defines a ship as a larger seagoing vessel, while a boat is a small vessel.
+This is more or less precise since, as mentioned above, the Merriam-Webster dictionary defines a ship as a larger seagoing vessel, while a boat is a small vessel.

 Another feature that the US Naval Institute points out is that if a vessel has a permanent crew with a commanding officer, it is more than likely a ship.
 Notice the use of “more than likely” by the US Naval Institute – a vessel with a permanent crew is not necessarily a ship.